microsoft/CLRInstrumentationEngine/docs/environment_variables.md

 # The CLR Instrumentation Engine Environment Variables

+See [Configuration](configuration.md) for details on how to setup your Instrumentation Method.

 ## Required Variables

 These are the environment variables and values that are required to enable the CLR Instrumentation Engine: